top of page

 The effect of Recreational Drugs on the Brain and EEG changes - part 2

-This article was written by our trainer Maria Vittoria Zulli Part 2: Stimulants, cannabis and Opioids Stimulants (cocaine, methamphetamine) Stimulant drugs are known to induce heightened feelings of well-being, euphoria and increased arousal by accelerating the central nervous system (CNS).
+Part 2: Stimulants, cannabis and Opioids Stimulants (cocaine, methamphetamine) Stimulant drugs are known to induce heightened feelings of well-being, euphoria and increased arousal by accelerating the central nervous system (CNS).
 They increase heart rate, body temperature, and blood pressure while also enhancing energy levels, focus, attention, alertness and wakefulness.
-Stimulants such as cocaine and methamphetami
+Stimulants such as cocaine and methamphetamine (MA) directly or indirectly affect the reward system in th

 Apr 3, 20238 min read